momomo/momomo.com.platform.Nanotime/README.md

 There's basically only one class, `Nanotime.java` containing the implementation of our concept but we've provided another one due to API call looking better through `Nano` since `Nanotime` methods are not static.

  * [Nano.java](src/momomo/com/Nano.java)
-    This is just a class utilizing what should only ever be, one instance of `Nanotime`.
+    A class utilizing what should only ever be, one instance of `Nanotime`.

     We have the following static methods currently
     ```java